improvedk/improve.dk/source/_posts/pushing-the-limits-of-amazon-s3-upload-performance/pushing-the-limits-of-amazon-s3-upload-performance.md

 ## Test code

-To reduce variance in the outcome, I’ve run all test cases four times and reported the average runtime.
+To reduce variance in the outcome, I've run all test cases four times and reported the average runtime.
 Each test case tries to upload 512 objects of a given size.
 In total, 2048 objects are uploaded across the four repetitions, before the average runtime is reported back.
-Even though I ran four repetitions, I still saw some fluctuations in the results that I’ll have to attest to variance.
+Even though I ran four repetitions, I still saw some fluctuations in the results that I'll have to attest to variance.

 I started out by using the thread pool and the asynchronous Begin/EndPutObject methods.
 However, even when setting the thread pool max/min thread/IO settings explicitly, I found the thread pool usage caused too much variance.
 Instead I went with manual thread control.